-The route passes through the south western edge of the Hatfields SLA and therefore similar potential impacts would arise as for the Stort/Lee option.
+The route passes through the south western edge of the Hatfields SLA which is characterised by extensive historic woodland areas edged by water meadows on the Stort to the west.
 The route would also pass through part of the Roding Valley SLA, characterised by an open valley landscape with arable farming right up to the river's edge.
 The higher ground away from the river is well wooded, and pipeline through this vegetation would require very careful treatment in order to minimise long term impacts.
+It would be particularly important to avoid pipeline through any part of Hatfield Forest.